jafaryor/algorithms-and-data-structures/src/data-structures/graph/readme.md

 ## Topological sort
 A __topological sort__ of a __dag__ (_directed acyclic graph_) `G = (V, E)` is a linear ordering of all its vertices such that if `G` contains an edge `(u, v)`, then `u` appears before `v` in the ordering.
 We can view a topological sort of a graph as an ordering of its vertices along a horizontal line so that all directed edges go from left to right.

-> If the graph contains a cycle,then no linear ordering is possible.
+> If the graph contains a cycle, then no linear ordering is possible.

 As an example that arises when Jafar gets dressed  in the morning.
 The professor  must put on certain garments before others(e.g., socks before shoes).
 Other items may be put on in any order (e.g., socks and pants).